Venice Carnival Masked Balls

 Find out more

-The Venice Carnival season runs from early to mid February in 2015.
+The Venice Carnival season runs from late January to mid February in 2016.

 Deciding which Ball to Attend

-Il Ballo del Doge (12 - 15 Feb) – Highly prestigious and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to watch.
+Il Ballo del Doge (04 - 07 Feb) – Highly prestigious and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to watch.
 You might even be rubbing shoulders with celebrities!
-The theme for 2015 is “Cupid in Wonderland” which falling on Valentine’s Day, cannot fail to be the ball for lovers!

 Venice Carnival started in 1162 when the Venetians celebrated their victory against the Patriarch of Aquileia, Ulrico di Treven.
 It has since become more elaborate with decorative masks and costumes in Venice.
 Carnival takes place yearly, forty days before Shrove Tuesday (Easter) and concludes with Lent.